LeafWater/Traveling-Salesman-Problem-with-Genetic-Algorithm/README.md

 # Solution of TSP
 To create TSP genetic algorithm were written:
 * Tournament selection and roulette wheel selection (Both are implemented but tournament selection is used because it gives better results.)
-* Several types of crossover: PXM, CX, OX, UOBX
+* Several types of crossover: PMX, CX, OX, UOBX
 * Mutation by swap and mutation by inversion (Better results gives mutation by inversion.)

 # Launch